-Add the following to allow SSH access into your system, where xxx.xxx.xxx.xxx is a trusted source IP or hostname from which you are connecting.
+- To allow SSH Access into your system (allow this only if you need it), where xxx.xxx.xxx.xxx is a trusted source IP or hostname you would be connecting from.

 iptables -A INPUT -s xxx.xxx.xxx.xxx -p TCP --dport 22 -j ACCEPT

-Add the following to allow HTTPS access to your system, where xxx.xxx.xxx.xxx is a trusted source IP or hostname from which you are connecting.
+- To allow HTTPS access to your system (allow this only if you need it), where xxx.xxx.xxx.xxx is a trusted source IP or hostname you would be connecting from.

 iptables -A INPUT -s xxx.xxx.xxx.xxx -p TCP --dport 443 -j ACCEPT

-After saving the your Iptables configuration, run the following command to view the configuration:
+After you have saved your IP Tables configuration, issue the following command to view your IP Tables configuration:

-If everything is correct, you might need to restart Iptables or your network depending on your Linux distribution.
-Once restarted, run the following to verify whether or not your Iptables are intact:
+If everything is done correctly, you may need to restart iptables or your network depending on your distribution of Linux.
+Once restarted, run:

 to verify if your iptables are still intact.
 For more information on how to configure iptables, please see the following guides: